 Background: Depression and anxiety are familiar for most people these days.
-Alm&ost no one in this world is free from these "Anxiety" and "Depression".
-Deranding profession has been associated with poor psychological health due to multiple factors such as overworking hours and night shifts.
-Objective: To estimate the prevalence of Depression and anxiety among doctors working in emergency units in Alemadinah, 2021 and to correlate the level of Depression and anxiety according socitalemographic variations and work-related variation Methods: A descriptive cross4sectional study was conducted in Al-Madinah city.
+Almost no one in this world is free from these "Anxiety" and "Depression".
+Demanding profession has been associated with poor psychological health due to multiple factors such as overworking hours and night shifts.
+Objective: To estimate the prevalence of Depression and anxiety among doctors working in emergency units in Almadinah, 2021 and to correlate the level of Depression and anxiety according sociodemographic variations and work-related variation Methods: A descriptive cross-sectional study was conducted in Al-Madinah city.
 All doctors who working in emergency department in governmental and private hospitals in Al-Madinah City during the study period was included.
-Results: the score of depression level was normal in 46.5% of our participants, abnormal in 26.2% and borderline abnormal in 27.298.
+All doctors start working in emergency department less than two weeks and doctors who specialized other than Emergency Medicine were excluded.
+Results: the score of depression level was normal in 46.5% of our participants, abnormal in 26.2% and borderline abnormal in 27.2%.
 The score of anxiety level was normal in 23.3% of our participants and borderline abnormal in 26.7% and was abnormal in 50.0%.
-There is significant correctation between anxiety and marital status, number of children, average monthly income, hospital type, position and specialty (P<0.05).
+There is significant correlation between anxiety and marital status, number of children, average monthly income, hospital type, position and specialty (P<0.05).
 There is significant correlation between anxiety and nationality, number of children, average monthly income, hospital type, position and specialty (P<0.05).
-Conclusion: We have shown that ER phylicians are at high risk of experiencing anxiety and depressive symptoms.
-There is sign2ficant correlation between anxiety and depression and number of children, aver26ge monthly income, hospital type, position and specialty.
+Conclusion: We have shown that ER physicians are at high risk of experiencing anxiety and depressive symptoms.
+There is significant correlation between anxiety and depression and number of children, average monthly income, hospital type, position and specialty.

-Key27words: Prevalence, Depression, Anxiety, Doctors, Emergency Units, Al-Madiah, Saudi Arabia

-Intraduction:

-Departure Departure and anxiety are familiar for most people these days.
-Almost no one in this works is free from these "Anxiety" and "Depression".
-Depression and anxiety as someon diseases in medicine are underestimated, under-diagnosed and under-treated so we called that an iceberg phenomenon.
+Key words: Prevalence, Depression, Anxiety, Doctors, Emergency Units, Al-Madinah, Saudi Arabia some of diseases in medicine are underestimated, under-diagnosed and under-treated so we called that an iceberg phenomenon.
 (1)

+Introduction:

+Depression and anxiety are familiar for most people these days.
+Almost no one in this world is free from these "Anxiety" and "Depression".
+Depression and anxiety as

-Although hypertension, diabetes, and arthritis can cause disability, depression and anxion also can cause that as great as other medical conditions like broken relationships, commit ting suicide and substance abuse, therefore can affect job performance and health care service by increase absenteeism and clinical error thus obtained low quality of patient care and safety.
+Although hypertension, diabetes, and arthritis can cause disability, depression and anxiety also can cause that as great as other medical conditions like broken relationships, commit ting suicide and substance abuse, therefore can affect job performance and health care service by increase absenteeism and clinical error thus obtained low quality of patient care and safety.
 (2.3.4)